How to Create the Perfect CV Layout

 Add a powerful profile and core skills section

 Recruiters in the charity sector aren’t simply looking for someone with a basic professional profile, they’re looking for individuals who are passionate about their charitable cause.
-You should structure your professional profile in the following way:
+For a perfect cv layout, you should structure your professional profile in the following way:

-Professional Profile: Sitting at the top of your CV, this section will consist of a small paragraph where you can sell yourself as the ideal candidate—this section should summarise your most suitable skills, as well as your interest in the charitable cause.
-Don’t talk about your work experience in detail here—give an overview of your professional interests, competencies and your passion for the charitable cause, along with any relevant successes.
+Professional Profile: Sitting at the top of your CV, this section should consist of a small paragraph to sell yourself as the ideal candidate.
+This section should summarise your most suitable skills, as well as your interest in the charitable cause.
+Don’t talk about your work experience in detail here.
+Give an overview of your professional interests, competencies and your passion for the charitable cause, along with any relevant successes.

 Core Skills: Your core skills should be listed in bullet points to make things easy for the recruiter.
 You should format this section as follows: